Open Source Initiative: The Open Source Definition

-Any organization can use the Debian Free Software guidelines by citing the Social Contract.
-No open source definition required.

-Perens modified the Debian Free Software Guidelines into the Open Source Definition by removing Debian references and replacing these with "Open Source".
-The original announcement of The Open Source Definition happened on February 9, 1998, on Slashdot and elsewhere; the definition was given in Linux Gazette on February 10, 1998.

-Perens and Raymond established the Open Source Initiative, an organization intended to promote open source software.
-Neither Perens nor Raymond are involved in the OSI currently.

-The Open Source Definition seems to be a widely accepted standard for open-source software, although open source developers choosing to use GPL, BSD, MIT, Apache licenses for projects do not require any such standard.
-Additionally, the DFSG could be forked and other derivatives created based on the intent of the original release of the document the Open Source Definition is based upon.
+The Open Source Definition (OSD) is the most widely accepted standard for open-source software.
 Providing access to the source code is not enough for software to be considered "open-source": it must also allow modification and redistribution under the same terms and all uses, including commercial use.
 The Open Source Definition requires that ten criteria be met for a license to be approved.
 It allows both copyleft—where redistribution and derivative works must be released under a free license—and permissive licenses—where derivative works can be released under any license.
-Software licenses covered by the Open Source Definition also meet the Free Software Definition and vice versa.
+Software licenses covered by the Open Source Definition also mostly meet the Free Software Definition and vice versa, except for unreleased software.
 Both the Free Software Foundation and the OSI share the goal of supporting free and open-source software.

 License approval process

 The OSI approves certain licenses as compatible with the definition, and maintains a list of compliant licenses.
 New licenses have to submit a formal proposal explaining the rationale for the license, comparison with existing approved licenses, and any legal analysis.
 The proposal is discussed on the OSI mailing list for at least 30 days before being brought to a vote and approved or rejected by the OSI board.
 Although the OSI has made an effort to have a transparent process, the approval process has been a source of controversy.

 Seven approved licenses are particularly recommended by the OSI as "popular, widely used, or having strong communities":